Warwick Capper: Brisbane Bears

 At the end of the 1987 season, Capper was lured to the newly formed Brisbane Bears by flamboyant businessman and club owner Christopher Skase, signing a three-year contract worth $350,000 per year, the highest salary in VFL history at the time.
 From the outset, Capper struggled to adjust to the wider, less familiar playing surface of Carrara Stadium on the Gold Coast, where the Bears were initially based.
 Rumours also spread that some teammates, resentful of Capper's high salary or media attention, would intentionally kick the ball over his head or avoid passing to him during games.
 Even so, Capper was the club's leading goalkicker in 1988 with 45 goals.
 The following year, in Round 10, he famously kicked a late 50-metre goal to clinch a three-point win over Carlton at Princes Park, a result that also led to the sacking of Blues coach Robert Walls.

 During Capper's time at the Bears, the club earned the nickname "Bad News Bears" due to their consistently poor on-field performances and off-field instability, often languishing at or near the bottom of the ladder.
-More controversy came with the dramatic downfall of owner Skase in 1989, who fled to Majorca, Spain as his business empire collapsed amid allegations of corporate fraud.
+More controversy came with the dramatic downfall of owner Skase in 1989, who fled to Mallorca, Spain as his business empire collapsed amid allegations of corporate fraud.